Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Introduction and brief historical survey

-In the same way, it is not possible to outline all generalizations giving ``Main Conjectures'' in other contexts than the absolute abelian case (e.g., \cite{MR,CoLi1,CoLi2,BBDS}); an expository book may be \cite{CS} for more recent works, excluding the story; the origins of the Main Conjecture are explained in Solomon--Greither papers \cite{Sol,Grei}, Ribet's Lectures \cite{Rib1,Rib2} and Washington's book.
+In the same way, it is hopeless to outline all generalizations giving ``Main Conjectures'' in other contexts than the absolute abelian case (e.g., \cite{Dar,MR, CoLi1, DK, CoLi2, BBDS, BDSS,Vig}), using essentially the technique of Kolyvagin's Euler systems; an expository book may be \cite{CS} for recent works, but excluding the story of the origins of the Main Conjecture as explained in Solomon--Greither papers \cite{Sol, Grei}, Washington's book \cite{Was} and Ribet's Lectures \cite{Rib1, Rib2}.

-In another direction, we refer to enlargements of the algebraic/arithmetic aspects in the area of metabelian Galois groups, with applications to class groups and units (see for instance \cite{Jau1,Jau2,Jau3} in a class field theory context, \cite{Lec,SchStu} in a more geometric or Galois cohomology context), and the references of these papers.
-Due to the huge number of articles dealing with the concept of ``Main Conjecture'', some more recent (or not) articles may have escaped our notice and any information on this will be welcome.
+In another direction, we refer to enlargements of the algebraic/arith\-metic aspects of $p$-adic characters in the area of metabelian Galois groups by Jaulent, with applications to class groups and units (see for instance \cite[Théor\`eme 1 and consequences]{Jau1}, \cite{Jau2, Jau3} in a class field theory context, then \cite{Lec, SchStu} in a geometric or Galois cohomology context).

+Due to the huge number of articles dealing with the concept of ``Main Conjecture'', many recent (or not) articles may have escaped our notice.